 A Christian can have 20/20 vision and still be blind.
 We must examine everything we believe in the light of what God says in the Bible and pray that God will reveal any blind spots to us.

 Posted on November 30, 2019, in Bible study and tagged abortion, blindness, Elisha, God of this world, gospel, salvation, same sex marriage, Syria, young earth creation.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Are you blind?.